DryCreations/screenshot-workflow/README.md

 And expects a server to start at `http://127.0.0.1:3000/`

 If your project acts differently, or has another run command, update the command on line 37 as needed.

+You will also need to add a secret to your repository called `IMGUR_CLIENT_ID`, containing your client id for your imgur app.
+It is pretty easy to register for their API.